History of the Macedonians (ethnic group): Christianization and adoption of Cyrillic alphabet

 In the early 9th century, most of the region of Macedonia (excluding the area of Thessaloniki), as well as large parts of the Balkan peninsula, were incorporated into the First Bulgarian Empire.
 With the defeat of the Bulgarian empire by Byzantium in the mid 10th century, the eastern part of the Bulgarian empire and its capital Preslav were annexed into the Byzantine Empire.
 The western part continued to be independent, and was ruled by Tsar Samuil of Bulgaria, who saw himself as the successor of the Bulgarian Empire.
 Samuil ruled his kingdom from the island of St. Achilles in Prespa.
 He was crowned in Rome in 997 as Tsar of Bulgaria by Pope Gregory V. The remains of his castle are still present in the city of Ohrid.
 Under Samuil, the fortunes of the empire and the great military rivalry against Byzantium were once more revived, albeit temporarily.
 However, Samuil's army was soundly defeated in 1014 by Basil II The Bulgar-Slayer of the Macedonian dynasty and emperor of Byzantium.
 Four years later the Bulgarian Empire fell once again under Byzantine control.

 In the 13th century, the region was briefly passed to Latin, Bulgarian and back to Byzantine rule.
 For example, Konstantin Asen, a former nobleman from Skopje, ruled over the region as the Tsar of Bulgaria from 1257 to 1277.

 From the 13th century, Macedonia was incorporated into the Serbian Kingdom.
 The Serbs saw themselves as liberators of their Slavic kin.
 Macedonia was very urbanised and lay along the important trade routes, thus it became the centre of Tsar Stefan Dušan's empire, making Skopje his capital.
 With his death the region fell under leadership of local nobles, who divided his territories between them.
 Medieval Macedonia saw King Marko become the new king in 1371 AD, with the capital at Prilep.
-A Bulgarian grammarist and historian by the name of Krste Petkov Misirkov mentions that according to contemporary historical sources and documents, the surname of King Marko was unknown.
+Grammarist and historian Krste Petkov Misirkov mentions that according to contemporary historical sources and documents, the surname of King Marko was unknown.
 Disunited, the Balkan provinces fell to the emerging Ottoman Empire one by one.